Building Monitoring Hero — BluSENSE

 There's a common mistake that even experienced building professionals make when they decide to add monitoring to a facility: they start by selecting hardware.

 It's understandable.
 You've heard about a monitoring device, or a colleague recommended one, or you've seen a product that looks like it solves your problem.
 So you buy it, deploy it, and start collecting data.
-Then, somewhere along the way, you realise the data you're getting isn't quite answering the questions you actually had.
+Then, somewhere along the way, you realize the data you're getting isn't quite answering the questions you actually had.
 Or worse — you're generating plenty of data, but you're not sure what to do with it.

 The hardware wasn't wrong.
 The sequence was.